baby teething on his finger

 Disclaimer: This post is NOT medical advice and is no substitute for visiting a doctor.
 Everything shared on NavigatingParenthood.com and within this post is meant as an educational tool to close the “I wish I knew” gap.
 Please share your new knowledge and any questions with your doctor or specialist.

-Aside from poor growth and weight gain, oral restrictions are often the cause of things like a gassy, uncomfortable baby, a baby that has difficulty latching or latching correctly, a baby who pulls away from the breast, Torticollis, flathead, lipstick nipples, painful breastfeeding, and a baby that isn’t meeting milestones.
+Aside from poor growth and weight gain, tongue tie symptoms and/or lip tie restrictions are often the cause of things like a gassy, uncomfortable baby, a baby that has difficulty latching or latching correctly, a baby who pulls away from the breast, Torticollis, flathead, lipstick nipples, painful breastfeeding, and a baby that isn’t meeting milestones.
 Keep in mind that providers will first look at weight gain as an indicator, but if you have a strong letdown or are able to feed baby well enough they may not have weight issues at all but a tie could still very much be an issue.
-But tongue ties and lip ties can also contribute to problems when your baby should be babbling, first start to crawl, or when they try solids for the first time.
+Aside from breastfeeding issues, bottle feeding issues, had and neck tension (leading to poor range of motion), oral ties can also contribute to problems when your baby should be babbling, first start to crawl, or when they try solids for the first time.

-From my own personal experience as a mother of three littles who had these oral restrictions and as a postpartum doula who has worked with experts to support families through this journey, I can tell you that tongue ties or lip ties (oral restrictions) require a whole care approach.
+From my own personal experience as a mother of four babies (and one teen) who had these oral restrictions and as a specialized wellness practitioner who has worked with experts to support families through this journey, I can tell you that tie treatment requires a whole care approach.
 Whether or not you revise the oral restrictions with a specialist, there is a lot of work to be done with your care team.
-If you do decide a revision (called a Frenectomy) is needed, you’ll need to start working with a care team before the procedure and then continue for a long while afterward.
+If you do decide a revision (called a Frenectomy or frenotomy) is needed, you’ll need to start working with a care team before the procedure and then continue for a long while afterward.
 Be sure to talk to other providers and parents to find the right specialists for your care team before choosing who will join your family on this journey.

 Want to learn more about oral restrictions, who is on the care team, and tips for helping your baby before and after their tie revision?
-Get the Tongue & Lip Tie Restrictions: The Whole Care Toolkit replays!
+Get my Your Baby’s Tie Care Bestie resource!

 Sources: Healthline.com, Milk Matters PT, Dr. Tracy Tran, Dr. Kate Wong, La Leche League